 From start to finish, a Chapter 7 bankruptcy filing should take about four to six months, but with the automatic stay in place, you will get almost immediate relief from creditor harassment.

 We understand that life events—like the loss of a spouse or a child, a debilitating illness or injury, or divorce—can cause unexpected financial hardship.
 We also understand that sometimes the desire to provide a comfortable life for your family can lead to debts that you just can’t pay off.
-At Price & Price Law, we don’t judge our clients for being in debt.
+At Price & Price Law, we as Chapter 7 bankruptcy attorneys don’t judge our clients for being in debt.
 We are truly dedicated to helping them find a way out to get a fresh start.
 If you are looking for a solution to your financial difficulties, schedule a free initial consultation with us.
 We will explain your options and help you make a sound decision for your family and your future.
 Call today at 214-974-3390 or connect with us through the link on this page.